stanford-rc/farmshare-docs/docs/software.md

 ## Modules

 To provide up-to-date software, we use modules.
-Modularized software lives in shared, network-connected storage, and is  built by SRCC.
+Modularized software lives in shared, network-connected storage, and is  built by the FarmShare support team.
 To see a listing of available software, run the module available command:

 ~~~no-highlight
 ta5@rice-01:~$ module available